neelsg/lithium/docs/tour.md

 values coming, such as to terminate a loop.

-## Select
+## Checking multiple channels

     Li 0

     import:
         console
-        exec

     fibonacci fn(c, quit chan[int]):
-        x, y int = 0, 1
+        x int, y int = 0, 1
-        for:
-            select:
-                c <- x:
+        for: if c.capacity > 0: // This checks if you can push new values c.push(x)
             x, y = y, x+y
-                <-quit:
-                    console.log("quit")
+        else if quit.length > 0: // This checks if any values have been pushed console.log("quit")
             return

     main fn():
         c, quit chan[int]
-        exec.co (fn():
+        co (fn():
             for i int = 0; i < 10; i++:
-                console.log(<-c)
-            quit <- 0
+                console.log(c.pop())
+            quit.push(0)
         )()
         fibonacci(c, quit)

-The select statement lets a coroutine wait on multiple communication operations.

-A select blocks until one of its cases can run, then it executes that case.
-It chooses one at random if multiple are ready.
+The `for: if` pattern lets a coroutine wait on multiple communication operations.
+This will wait until one of its conditions are true, then it executes that block.

-## Default Selection
+## More conditionals with channels

     Li 0